What Is Gastric Sleeve?

 Gastric sleeve surgery has helped many people shed hundreds of pounds and turn their lives around for the better.
 It can be very effective for not only helping you slim your physique, but also for reducing and even eliminating severe health threats caused by morbid obesity.

 While gastric sleeve surgery can be an effective tool for weight loss, it is not a cure for morbid obesity.
-Regular exercise and diet are important factors in giving gastric sleeve surgery the best chance to help you attain your goals.
+Regular exercise, diet, and follow-up appointments are important factors in giving gastric sleeve surgery the best chance to help you attain your goals.
 We will be with you every step of the way to help you succeed!

 Gastric Sleeve Cost

 If your medical insurance covers bariatric surgery, then gastric sleeve should be included in your benefits.
 We recommend speaking with your healthcare agent about any copays or deductibles you will be responsible for if approved.
 Many insurance policies require you to show you have made an effort to lose weight through non-surgical means prior to approving bariatric surgery.
 It’s important to understand that this is a process that can take time; patience and our knowledgeable team will help you get through this experience at each stage.
 If you are electing to pay out of pocket, gastric sleeve surgery can range in cost depending on your characteristics, complexity of treatment, and other factors.
 To get a personalized quote on the cost of gastric sleeve, please contact our medical team for a consultation.
 Medical financing can help bring this cost in your budget, and we work with several reputable lenders.
 Talk to us about your concerns, and we will provide as much assistance as we can.